nullchimp/nullchimp/README.md

 ---

 _Thanks for scrolling this far 🚀 You now qualify for a free `console.log("hi")`_
-_Star something, fork something, or just silently judge me.
-I accept all forms of engagement_
+_Star something ⭐ fork something 🍴 or just silently judge me 🧑‍⚖️_

+_I accept all forms of engagement_

 </div>